xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

     Figure 1: The LLM-Assisted Network Management Framework

 The proposed framework is shown in Figure 1, highlighting the key components of LLM-assisted network management.
-The human operator can generate a specific task instance, e.g., fault analysis or topology optimization, using the task instance management module.
+The human operator can generate a specific task agent, e.g., fault analysis or topology optimization, using the task agent management module.
-According to the task type, the task instance module can instantiate a task instance with specific foundation model, prompt, and adaptation fine-tuned parameters{{Hu22}}.
+According to the task type, the task agent module can instantiate a task agent with specific foundation model, prompt, and adaptation fine-tuned parameters{{Hu22}}.
 The enahnced telemetry module improves the semantics of raw telemetry data from original network management system, providing supplementary information to the LLM decision module for more informed decision-making.
 After the decision-making, the generated configuration parameters are validated against the YANG model and enforced with access control rules.
 The operator audit module provides a structured mechanism for human oversight of LLM-generated configurations, and the configuration can be issued to the original network management system for deployment once the operator approves.